KeynesYouDigIt/Vasco_de_data/README.md

 A special thanks to *Blazing DB* for the inspiration to start this http://blazingdb.com/

-As of now, this is a public data API drawing from the UN and World Bank data sources that extracts, standardizes, and stores public data.
-You can work with this API in a command line interface by cloning the repo, installing the requirements to a virtual env, and running the get_data_CLI.py from the CLI and admin tools folder.
+As of now, the data base is populated via a public data API drawing from the UN and World Bank data sources that extracts, standardizes, and stores public data. these procs are stored in Vasco/ETL.
+Check out the database schema itself in Models.py, and if you'd like to propose UI tweaks Vasco/Static and Vasco/Templates hold the front end files.

 Check out the demo on heroku here - https://vasco-de-data.herokuapp.com/index